United Grand Lodge of England

-The United Grand Lodge of England (UGLE) is the governing Masonic lodge for the majority of freemasons in England, Wales, and the Commonwealth of Nations.
+The United Grand Lodge of England (UGLE) is the governing Masonic lodge for the majority of freemasons in England, Wales, and some Commonwealth of Nations.
 Claiming descent from the Masonic Grand Lodge formed 24 June 1717 at the Goose & Gridiron Tavern in London, it is considered to be the oldest Masonic Grand Lodge in the world, together with the Grand Lodge of Scotland, and the Grand Lodge of Ireland.

 History

 Moderns and Ancients in English Freemasonry

+The blue plaque marking the site where the first Grand Lodge was formed.

 Prior to 1717 there were Freemasons' lodges in England, Scotland, and Ireland, with the earliest known admission of non-operative masons being in Scotland.
 On St John's Day, 24 June 1717, three existing London lodges and a Westminster lodge held a joint dinner at the Goose and Gridiron alehouse in St Paul's Churchyard, elected Anthony Sayer to the chair as Grand Master, and called themselves the Grand Lodge of London and Westminster.
 The City of London Corporation has erected a Blue Plaque near the location.
 Little is known of Sayer save that he was described as a Gentleman (a man of independent means) when he became Grand Master, but later fell on hard times, receiving money from the Grand Lodge charity fund.

 Historian Marsha Keith Schuchard notes that the Whig administration of England organised the Grand Lodge as a Hanoverian-loyalist counter to the Jacobite rising of 1715, since the Whigs were concerned at the previous Jacobite influence in Freemason lodges.
 The Freemasonry that predominated in Hanoverian England was hence closely linked with Whiggism.

 In 1718 Sayer was succeeded by George Payne, a successful Civil Servant.
 The society then passed into the care of John Theophilus Desaguliers, a scientist and clergyman, then back to Payne.
 In 1721, the Grand Lodge managed to obtain a nobleman, the Duke of Montagu to preside as Grand Master, and so was able to establish itself as an authoritative regulatory body, and began meeting on a quarterly basis.
 This resulted in lodges outside London becoming affiliated, accepting sequentially numbered warrants conferring seniority over later applicants.